SAP-samples/teched2025-AD166/exercises/ex5/README.md

 		}
 	````

+**Handle imports and type resolution**

 You can again make use of the *quickfix* functionality on hover to add the missing import modules.
 Note that for `Filter` there are two modules available that will be recommended:
 - `sap/ui/model/Filter`
 - `sap/ui/model/odata/Filter`

 Choose the `sap/ui/model/Filter` option, as this application is using a JSONModel.

-Knowledge about the DOM types like Event is built-in to TypeScript (note: there is no import in the file for the "Event" type so far!).
+> ⚠️ **TypeScript Note**: Knowledge about the DOM types like Event is built-in to TypeScript (note: there is no import in the file for the "Event" type so far!).
 Due to the name equality, TypeScript assumes the DOM Event class is meant.
 This is something to keep in mind when dealing with types which have very generic and common names.

 You can simply override by explicitly importing the control's specific event class.
 In this case, we can import the *SelectEvent* from the `IconTabBar`.
 Add the following line to the beginning of the file to get rid of the error:

 ````ts
 import { IconTabBar$SelectEvent } from "sap/m/IconTabBar";
 ````

+**Required imports**

 In the end, the following imports need to be present for the filter mechanism to work appropriately: